UMCarpentries/intro-curriculum-python/_episodes/04-python-data-analysis.md

 ~~~
 {: .output}

-> **Note:** There are two nested pairs of square bracket in the code above.
+> **Note:** There are two nested pairs of square brackets in the code above.
 > The outer square brackets is the notation for selecting columns from a data frame by name.
 > The inner square brackets define a Python list that contains the column names.
-> Try removing one pair of bracket and see what happens.
+> Try removing one pair of brackets and see what happens.

-Another way to select columns is to use the `filter` method.
+Another way to select columns is to use the `filter()` method.
 The code below gives the same output as the above.

 ~~~